ministryofjustice/laa-architectural-diagrams/decisions/002-coherent-deployments.md

 #### Manual releases

-We manually copy the release-related files to the target server.
+We manually copy the release-related files to the target server and manually apply the changes.

+Usually, we have to wait for someone with enough privileges to be available to do the release.

 We do not use unique identifiers similar to a git commit SHA to **match** the applied changes against the codebase.

 ### State awareness in environments